 I worked a couple of years with Visual Basic 6 and I don’t remember those years with plenty of joy.
-Truth to be told, it was really a game changer: writing software has never been that easy.
+Truth be told, it was really a game changer: writing software has never been that easy.
 Drag and drop a button, add a function for the “click” and voilà.
-People with basically any experience were given a month or two to “understand the concepts” of VB, and then they were sold for 200€ a day as outsource contractors.
+People with basically any experience were given a month or two to “understand the concepts” of VB, and then they were sold for 200€ a day as outsourced contractors.
 Oh, boy.

-This is why I created MDF (Map Designers’ Facility).
-If adding number and calculating coordinates is very tedious and error prone for a human being, this is basically what a computer wants to do.
+MDF (Map Designers’ Facility).
+If adding numbers and calculating coordinates is very tedious and error-prone for a human being, this is basically what a computer wants to do.
 MDF was an editor, a visual editor (although text only, 80x24, which was enough given the expected output).
 You could wander around the screen in total freedom, with the mouse or the keyboard, move, copy, create fields or text labels and then export the final result in BMS (or, lately, in IMF) format.
 MDF was of course also able to import a BMS.
-At the end all my colleagues (and the company, which also rewarded me for this “extra” job) were more than happy to use it.
-Should I have started a company and sell that program instead of giving it for “free” as a pet project to my company?
+In the end, all my colleagues (and the company, which also rewarded me for this “extra” job) were more than happy to use it.
+Should I have started a company and sold that program instead of giving it for “free” as a pet project to my company?
 Probably.

 The last big task of the decade for me was of course related to Y2k and the Lira/EURO migration.
-I was put in charge of a small team which had to convert and port a big product of a bank: its whole credit card management system.
+I was put in charge of a small team that had to convert and port a big product of a bank: its whole credit card management system.
 The system was based on the CICS operating system (IBM3270), with a DB2 database and ISAM files.

-What we needed to do was this: get all those COBOL files and maps (hundreds), pass them through an automated system which would find and automatically fix the Y2K issues, and then go through each one of the files and make sure they were compilable, manually convert the reference to Lira to EURO, compile again and test them.
+What we needed to do was this: get all those COBOL files and maps (hundreds), pass them through an automated system that would find and automatically fix the Y2K issues, and then go through each one of the files and make sure they were compilable, manually convert the reference to Lira to EURO, compile again and test them.
 There were no “unit tests” or “automated tests”.
-Everything was manual, maybe even taking notes on a paper notebook.
+Everything was manual, maybe even taking notes in a paper notebook.

-We made it, but at which cost.
+We made it, but at which cost?
 I still remember that on December 1999 I worked more than 14 hours on average a day.
 We spent several nights in the office and the last couple of nights we literally put in production, live, some programs that have been only automatically converted and never compiled even once.
 Horrific bugs came through during the next weeks (we were still contractors, basically, and we were expected to do our job and the client was not extraordinarily happy), and I vividly remember those months as the worst I have been through in all my life.
 If we made it, it was for Simone that at that time was in his 20s and now is not with us anymore.
-I will never forget you.
+I will never forget him.